manasi1031/minesweeper/README.md

 ---
 ### Existing Features:

-- Random grid
+- Random grid:
-    - Location of mines change with every game.
+    - The location of mines change with every game.
-    - The player cannot see this location
+    - The player cannot see this location until end of game.
-- Accepts users input
+- Accepts users input for name and selecting cell and or mine choice
-- Input validation and error-checking
+- Input validation and error-checking:
     - You must enter numbers for the rows and columns
     - You must enter F or f for the flag
     - You cannot enter the row and column greater than 8